hamzaoglu29/AirportJam/README.md

-# GridStrategyGame
+# AirportJam

-GridStrategyGame is a Unity-based strategy game featuring F35 planes on a grid-based system.
+AirportJam is a Unity-based strategy game featuring F35 planes on a grid-based system.

 ## Description